 Description

-EXTERIOR: The principal elevation facing east has a central gable with tripartite wooden casement window and hoist door to first floor left.
-The ground floor has one original stable door, one door leading to the upper floor grooms accommodation and two original casement windows.
-The north side has a five-light casement to the first floor to the grooms' accommodation and double coach doors.
-The west elevation, visible from the hotel, has a triple dormer and small first floor window.
+On the exterior, the principal elevation facing east includes a central gable with a tripartite wooden casement window and a hoist door to the first floor on the left.
+The ground floor has one original stable door, a door leading to the upper floor grooms' accommodation, and two original casement windows.
+The north side features a five-light casement window for the grooms' accommodation and double coach doors.
+The west elevation, which is visible from the hotel, has a triple dormer and a small first-floor window.

-INTERIOR: Retains original boarded walls to the stables, cast iron and wooden stall partitions, cast iron feeding trough and brick flooring.
+Inside, the stable block retains original boarded walls, cast iron and wooden stall partitions, a cast iron feeding trough, and brick flooring.

-HISTORY: these stables were built for the adjoining Waterside Hotel by the same architects.
-Waterside Hotel was awarded the Home of the Year Award in 1882.
-Unaltered former stables in Vernacular Revival style by Ernest George and Peto.
+These stables were built for the adjoining Waterside Hotel, which was awarded the Home of the Year Award in 1882.
+The stable block remains unaltered and showcases the Vernacular Revival style by Ernest George and Peto.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.